d-m-g/supercell-hackathon-2025/README.md

-# Clash Royale Prototype for Game Analysis
+# Clash Royale Prototype

-A simplified Clash Royale-inspired prototype designed to generate game replays for analysis.
+A simplified Clash Royale-inspired prototype designed to generate game replays.
 This project implements a 1D grid-based game with towers, character cards, and an elixir system.

 ## Features